zcochran4275/Outages/README.md

 - Level of technology used by utility reporting data
 - Collecting information on each utility's data reporting practices and procedures

+### Missingness of the DEMAND.LOSS.MW
+The missingness mechanism for DEMAND.LOSS.MW could be correlated to the other columns in our dataframe as the loss may be missing based on how many customers a utility has.
+To test this we will perform permutation tests on the missingness of DEMAND.LOSS.MW for different columns in our dataset to see which ones if any DEMAND.LOSS.MW may be dependently missing on.
 ### Results of Missingness Permutation Tests

 #### COM.CUSTOMERS